metarank/metarank/doc/configuration/overview.md

   # The noop model does nothing with the original ranking and returns results "as is"
   #noop:
   #  type: noop

+  # A similar-items MF ALS model
+  similar:
+    type: als
+    interactions: [click] # which types of interactions to use
+    factors: 100 # how many implicit factors to compute
+    iterations: 30 # number of model training iterations

+  # A simple "popular items" model
+  trending:
+    type: trending
+    weights:
+      - interaction: click
+        decay: 1.0 # 0..1, 0.5 means yesterday is 50% less important than today
+        weight: 1.0 # in a case with multiple interaction types

 ```